Have you seen Hogwarts in the Snow?

 Once you depart through the snow drifts stationed in Diagon Alley, you can enjoy some Butterbeer in the snow.

 In the area outside between the two sound stages where you can find the Knight Bus and Harry’s house on Privet Drive, it is snowing.
-I did a Periscope broadcast (you can watch on Katch) from this location and quite honestly for a few minutes wasn’t sure if it was real snow or fantasy.

 The YouTube video at the end shows the sneaky secret to what’s actually happening in this outside area.